softlayer/chef-openstack/README.md

 * `["network"]["public_interface"]`  The interface that is for public web access.
 (Softlayer: eth1 or bond1)
 * `["network"]["private_interface"]`  The interface that is for a local (backend) network access.
 (Softlayer: eth0 or bond0)
 * `["neutron"]["db"]["password"]` The neutron database password.
 Different from the MySQL root password.
-* Quantum `softlayer_private_portable` Must be included by the customer during ordering.
+* Neutron `softlayer_private_portable` Must be included by the customer during ordering.
 The private portable block must also match the VLAN of the compute and neutron nodes.
-* Quantum `softlayer_public_portable` Must be purchased by the customer during ordering.
+* Neutron `softlayer_public_portable` Must be purchased by the customer during ordering.
 The public portable block must also match the VLAN of the compute and neutron nodes.
 The block must be at least /30 to be compatible with the current OpenStack configuration.
 In addition, this block is attached to the OpenStack L3 router to provide NAT to the OpenStack networks.
 * `["nova"]["db"]["password"]` The nova database password.
 Different from the MySQL root password.
 * `["glance"]["db"]["password"]` The glance database password.
 Different from the MySQL root password.
 * `["keystone"]["db"]["password"]` The keystone database password.
 Different from the MySQL root password.